lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 As previously explained, the algorithm cannot determine if a node or value is valid without recursing on its subtree.
 We also differentiate the two scenarios, a) Multiplication nodes from b) Union nodes in the factorization.
 When the current node is multiplication we want to make sure that we have valid values in **ALL** the subtrees since a tuple is assembled by the product of these subtrees, thus one of them being empty means no result.
 If the current node is a union it is treated separately by the **handle_union()** method.

 Let us delve into the union handling.
-First of all, we have to create a union state and put it in the masks stack recording its position in the stack/vector.
+First of all, we have to create a union state and put it in the masks vector recording its index position.
 The reason we want to use an index and we don't always refer to the top state is that we will recurse again so possibly another state will be pushed, hence we need a safe way to access the state for the current union.

 The logic behing HyperCube is in the lines following where we iterate over all the current union's values (**Lines XX**).
 For each value _CV_ we first check if it is a valid value.
 The validity of a value depends on whether this is a union of a hash-attribute or not.
 If it isn't then the value is valid, otherwise the hashed value is checked against the multi-dimensional ID of the node (use of the *hc_params*).
 If the value is not valid then we append into our mask-state a _false_ bit and continue to the next child immediately, thus skipping its subtree.
 If the value itself is valid, then we have to make sure that its subtree is valid before marking it as _true_, therefore if there is a subtree (not leaf attribute) we recurse and check the returned result for success and mask the current value accordingly.

 Whenever the value is valid, we also calculate and update the required bits required for that attribute.
 When all the children have been processed we have to ensure that this union has at least one valid value, otherwise it should not be serialized.
 If it has not, then we return false.
-It is very important to understand the reason why the stack is being resized to match the current union's index (_iMask_).
+It is very important to understand the reason why the states vector is being resized to match the current union's index (_iMask_).
 Observing the traversal over the values and the recursion calls it is easy to see that we do a DFS-like traversal over the factorization.
 However, not all nodes will be visited since at any point one node might be invalid and therefore instantly return false to its parent, hence propagating the failure upwards to the current union.
-Therefore the number of states pushed into the masks stack is undetermined and can range from _zero_ to the _number of nodes in the subtree_ of each value.
-When the current union is invalid (children list empty) it means that none of our valid children (if any) will be serialized in the result, therefore their states need to be removed from the stack.
+Therefore the number of states pushed into the masks vector is undetermined and can range from _zero_ to the _number of nodes in the subtree_ of each value.
+When the current union is invalid (children list empty) it means that none of our valid children (if any) will be serialized in the result, therefore their states need to be removed from the vector.

 During the serialization process we do a DFS traversal on the factorization and each time a union node is encountered we get the first available state from the vector and serialize recursively only the valid values.
 Therefore, the states vector should only contain masks for the unions that are valid to be serialized and in the order they will be serialized.